 These two corvid species fool a lot of wildlife watchers.
 Read on to learn several simple tips to identify the Common Raven and American Crow!

-Common Raven vs American Crow Flight ID Keys
+Common Raven vs American Crow in Flight ID

 In the photo above, I provide two views of these species flying.
 One view (left) shows how these species appear when they are right above you.
 The other view (right) shows the more realistic view you can expect, silhouettes of dark birds high in the sky.
 However, do not throw your Sibley Guide into the trash can out of frustration... yet.